jtlabs777/jfs-car-gen/README.md

 *  **Lessons Learned**

  I went above what the project called for and decided to write the program using TDD methodology.
-This helped give me a more intuitive understanding of Mosha and Junit syntax.
+This helped give me a more intuitive understanding of Maven and J-Unit syntax.